Shamrock Pretzels are a great, festive St. Patrick’s Day treat. And they’re only 2 Ingredients: pretzels and candy melts.

 Purchase St. Patrick’s Day Pretzels Online:

-If you like these pretzels, you’ll have to make them.
-I can’t find anything like them online.
+If you like this sweet treat, you’ll have to make it.
+I can’t find anything like these pretzel shamrocks for sale online.
 But, I found some other St. Patrick’s Day-themed pretzels that you can purchase below.

 - Bag of 12 St. Patrick’s Day Mini Pretzels

 - Gourmet Lime Green White Chocolate Covered Pretzels Rods